-US consumer prices soared 6.8% in past year, most since 1982
+US consumer inflation up 6.8% in past year, most since 1982

 Some economists are holding out hope that inflation will peak in the coming months and then gradually ease and provide some relief for consumers.
 They note that supply shortages in some industries have begun to gradually ease.
 And while higher energy costs will continue to burden consumers in the coming months, Americans will likely be spared from earlier forecasts that energy prices would reach record highs over the winter.

 Oil prices have been declining modestly and leading, in turn, to slightly lower gasoline prices.
-A gallon of gas is averaging $3.38, according to AAA, down from $3.42 a month ago.

 Even more dramatically, natural gas prices have plummeted nearly 40% from a seven-year high reached in October.
 The result is that while average home heating costs will well exceed last year’s levels, they won’t rise as much as had been feared.
 Food prices, too, could potentially ease as a result of sharp declines in corn and wheat prices from their highs earlier in the year.

-The average cost to heat a home this winter will be an estimated $972, said Mark Wolfe, executive director of the National Energy Assistance Directors Association.
-That’s less than the $1,056 his group had projected in October, though still higher than the average $888 consumers paid to heat homes last year.

 What’s more, the emergence of the omicron variant of the coronavirus has renewed the prospect of more canceled or postponed travel and fewer restaurant meals and shopping trips.
 All of that, if it happened, would slow consumer and business spending and potentially restrain inflation.